-The healthy human kidney map was constructed based on 19 living donors (10 female, 9 male)28 including the transcriptomes of 27,677 cells.
-Filtered and normalized data was downloaded and analyzed using sciRED (k = 30).
+The healthy human kidney map was constructed based on 19 living donors (10 female, 9 male)25 including the transcriptomes of 27,677 cells.
+The processed files were downloaded from the UCSC Cell Browser [https://cells.ucsc.edu/?ds=living-donor-kidney].
+Filtered and normalized data was downloaded and analyzed using sciRED (k=30).